tiepvupsu/DFDL/README.md

 * This code is still in development stage; any comments or bug reports are very welcome.
 * If you encounter any bugs in my code, please report an issue [here](https://github.com/tiepvupsu/DFDL/issues).
 I'll try to fix them as soon as possible.

+## Review and rate my DFDL
+* Please [rate and review](http://www.mathworks.com/matlabcentral/fileexchange/57181-tiepvupsu-dfdl) to make the DFDL better.
+Thank you so much.

 ## Contact information
     1. Tiep Vu        : tiepvu@psu.edu
     2. Hojjat Mousavi : hojjat@psu.edu